 Grab the popcorn and cuddle up under the stars at an outdoor film screening.
 These pop-up cinema events take place in a variety of different Cotswold venues each summer, from Westonbirt Arboretum and Cotswold Country Park and Beach, to Cowley Manor and Sudeley Castle.

-The films are usually date-night classics like Jaws, Grease and Jurassic Park, and you can book a deckchair or bring your own blanket, with cinema snacks and drinks on sale.
-Check out the Alfresco Film Co and Luna Cinema websites for details of upcoming screenings.
+The films are usually date-night classics like Jaws, Grease and Jurassic Park, and you can book a deckchair or bring your own blanket, with cinema snacks and drinks for sale.
+Check out the Alfresco Film Company and Luna Cinema websites for details of their upcoming screenings.

 13. Soak in your own private hot tub

-There are also cottages and glamping sites around the Cotswolds with their own hot tubs, including The Old Candle Shop in Moreton-in-Marsh or Outbak shepherd’s hut in Hailes.
-Or splash out (literally) on a luxury hot tub suite at The Swan Bibury*, Cotswold House* or Dormy House.
+There are also cottages and glamping sites around the Cotswolds with their own hot tubs, including The Coach House near Cirencester and Chestnut* near Chipping Norton.
+Or splash out on a luxury hot tub suite at The Swan Bibury*, Cotswold House* or Wild Thyme & Honey hotels.

 14. Watch the sun go down